Newsletter - 2003 - May

 Be conscious, alert and focused on each sale as it is occurring.
 Do not become a robot repeating a memorized sales pitch word for word.
-Remember your job is to help your customer feel good about helping your groups fundraising effort.
+Remember your job is to help your customers feel good about helping your group's fundraising effort.

 When you get a "no", remember it is only a word.
 Do not attach any emotions to it.
 A "no" is just a stepping-stone to a "yes".
 Just say, "Thank you for your time," and go on to your next sale.

 Rehearse your sales technique with others.
-Switch roles back and forth as buyer and seller.
+Switch roles back and forth as buyers and sellers.
 In each role visualize a successful conclusion.
-When youre out selling, choose to be successful.
+When you're out selling, choose to be successful.

 While you create your own reality, if you focus on things going wrong, they probably will.
 Instead, focus on all the things that can go right.
 See your reality as positive, dynamic and upbeat.